|

 Attach the Smoker Chief-> I love that it can easily attach to your grill, The Egg, a regular smoker, and other grilling machines.
 This comes with instructions for mounting to a number of different things.

 Monitor Your Smoker-> I set the alarm to run out every 25-30 minutes and peek at it.
-(Let’s face it’s also to take more pictures to put on Instagram, don’t forget to follow me-> here) Then about every 20 minutes, you will need to push down the plunger to move the pellets.
+(Let’s face it, it’s also to take more pictures to put on Instagram, don’t forget to follow me-> here) Then, about every 20 minutes, you will need to push down the plunger to move the pellets.
+This allows the smoking chamber to keep putting out smoke.
 Also, as they burn, they must be refilled as you smoke.

 Cook Your Food-> If you plan to cook the food, turn the far burner low.
-This will allow the meat to cook at a slow pace.
+This will allow the meat to cook slowly.
 This slow-smoking process adds a lot of flavor to your meat.
 Be sure to use a meat thermometer to test the temperature of your meat before consuming it for food safety.

 Tips For Storing Your Cold Smoke Generator: